ECB easing signals knock euro, lift markets

-LONDON European stocks and bond markets soared on Thursday as European Central Bank President Mario Draghi signalled easier monetary policy to come, knocking two U.S. cents off the euro's exchange rate.
+LONDON, Oct 22 European markets soared on Thursday as European Central Bank President Mario Draghi's signals of easier monetary policy to come knocked almost two U.S. cents off the euro's exchange rate.

 Draghi said the ECB's governing council had discussed a further cut to the deposit rate and would re-examine its monetary policy stance in December.
 This cemented expectations that the ECB may need to extend its 1 trillion euro bond-buying programme to stave off the threat of deflation in the euro zone.